What is DOM?

 Rather than touching the DOM directly, we’re building an abstract version of it.
 That’s it.
 We working with some kind of lightweight copy of our DOM.
 We can change it as we want and then save to our real DOM tree.
 While saving we should compare, find difference and change (re-render) what should be changed.

 It is much faster than working directly with DOM, because it doesn’t require all the heavyweight parts that go into a real DOM.
-It works great, but only if we are working with it in a right way.
+It works great, but only if we are working with it in the right way.
 There are two problems to solve: When re-render the DOM and How to do it efficiently.

 When.
 When the data is changed and needed to be updated.
 But how do we know that the data is changed?